aliciaatapping/Work-Sample-3/README.md

 # Work-Sample-3
-This includes a data pipeline and a user scenario storyboard based on job titles in a fictional company.
+This includes a data pipeline and a user scenario storyboard based on job functions in a fictional company.